Service Tokens

 Requirements

-- Onboardbase CLI
+- Have the Onboardbase CLI installed

-- Admin access to an Organization.
+- Have Admin access to your project's organization

-Create service token from the application
+1. Create a service token from the web dashboard

 - Login to your Onboardbase account as an admin